-If you have Original Medicare, your provider may give you a written notice if they think Medicare won’t pay for the items or services you’ll get.
-This notice is called an “Advance Beneficiary Notice of Noncoverage” (ABN).
-The ABN lists the items or services that Medicare isn't expected to pay for, along with an estimate of the costs for the items and services and the reasons why Medicare may not pay.
+If you have Original Medicare, your doctor, other health care provider, or supplier may give you a written notice if they think Medicare won’t pay for the items or services you’ll get.
+This notice is called an “Advance Beneficiary Notice of Non-coverage,” or ABN.
+The ABN lists the items or services that your doctor or health care provider expects Medicare will not pay for, along with an estimate of the costs for the items and services and the reasons why Medicare may not pay.

 What can I do if I get an Advance Beneficiary Notice of Noncoverage (ABN)?